EDUCBA Logo

 AutoFilter Example 3-3

-• Click on the custom Autofilter drop down, and we will get the list as follows.
+• Click on the custom Autofilter drop-down to get the following list.

 AutoFilter Example 3-4